netpanzer/netpanzer/README.md

 Go to the Releases tab in GitHub and download the version for your OS.
 The version in Linux repos as of 2024 is very (8+yrs) old, so we suggest simply downloading the latest release directly.

+Note: If you only are able to get v0.8.7 from your distribution, change the 'server.masterservers' value in your client.cfg and server.cfg to

+    server.masterservers = "netpanzer.io"

+One we release our next official version, this will be done automatically and the newer version will be more accessible to you.

 ### Latest Download

 [You can download the latest version here.](https://github.com/netpanzer/netpanzer/releases/tag/0.9.0-RC-6)